By Richard Foster

 There are plenty of jobs that need to be done around this country.
 Many of them dirty jobs that others choose not to do, especially if public assistance pays as well or better.
 Inmates, on the other hand, can take on these tasks, at a fraction of the cost of hiring civilians, and the money they earn can go toward their tuition.
 For example, in many areas, such as California, American forests need to be better managed and maintained to reduce the risk of fires in populated areas.
 Fire breaks need to be created and undergrowth removed on a regular basis.
 The American Forestry Service does not have the monies necessary in its budget to handle such daunting tasks, but hundreds of inmates, working for less than minimum wage, paid for through savings in the BOP budget, could do the job and in the long run save taxpayers billions in property damage.

-Inmates working full time helping their country, but also taking post-secondary courses that will help them upon release, thereby reducing recidivism and returning taxpayers to the work force is a win, win situation.
+Inmates working full time helping their country, but also taking post-secondary courses that will help them upon release, thereby reducing recidivism and returning taxpayers to the work force is a win- win situation.
 It would take creativity within the BOP and state systems, but it can be done.
 A GED could in fact be a first step toward a better future for American inmates resulting in a better future for America.
-Using a cost of over $30,000 per year, to incarcerate a federal prisoner, a 5% national reduction in recidivism could net a savings of over 2.4 billion dollars annually.
+The cost of incarcerating a federal prisoner is over $30,000 per year.
+A 5% national reduction in recidivism could net a savings of over 2.4 billion dollars annually.

 When almost 50% of released inmates return to prison within three years, something is seriously wrong and the desired effect is not being achieved.
 Supreme Court Justice Warren Burger is quoted as saying, “We must accept the reality that to confine offenders behind walls without trying to change them is an expensive folly with short-term benefits – winning battles while losing the war.”
 Education should be the weapon of choice in our fight against recidivism.